barhoring91/SMDClass/README.md

 # SMDClass
-Neurofeedback system for evaluation and treating patients with SMD
+123Neurofeedback system for evaluation and treating patients with SMD